 Hostal Rural Haizea, private, 2 Calle Sarroiberri, €12, 30 beds, B, M, @, Bike, Tel: 948760379, Web: http://www.hostalhaizea.com Closed mid November to end of November.

 Irugoienea, private, 2 Calle Oihanilun, €10, 25 beds, B€3.50, M€10.50, W€3, @, Tel: 649412487 Web: http://www.irugoienea.com Open March to October, call for other times.

 Espinal was founded in 1269 by King Theobald II of Navarre, however nothing of note remains in the village.

-Alto de Mezquiriz 2km, the alto is mark with a plaque of the Virgin and Child.
+2km, the alto is marked with a plaque of the Virgin and Child.

-Alto de Erro 4.5km, Camino information board.
+4.5km, Camino information board.
 Here pilgrims of the past venerated a two metre square rock known as Rolland’s footsteps.
-Medieval sources regard Charlemagne and Rolland as discoverer and defender respectively of the Apostle’s tomb and the pilgrim route to Santiago even though there is a difference of more than 200 years.
+Medieval sources regard Charlemagne and Rolland as discoverers and defenders respectively of the Apostle’s tomb and the pilgrim route to Santiago even though there is a difference of more than 200 years.

-The Camino descends towards Zubiri, however the actual Camino does not cross the River Arga into the town, though most pilgrims do.
+The Camino descends towards Zubiri, however, the actual Camino does not cross the River Arga into the town, though most pilgrims do.
 It is a good sized town with a few bars and cafes, (there is also an outdoor swimming pool near the municipal Albergue).
-Many pilgrims stop here rather than continuing to Larrasoana, however I carry on wishing for more time in Pamplona the following day.
-The worst part of today’s route is just after Zubiri where we pass some garish factories and climbing out of Zubiri.
+Many pilgrims stop here rather than continuing to Larrasoana, however, I carry on wishing for more time in Pamplona the following day.
+The worst part of today’s route is just after Zubiri where we pass some garish factories while climbing out of Zubiri.